PowerDNS/pdns/pdns/README-dnsdist.md

     * `QPSPoolAction()`: set the packet into the specified pool only if it does not exceed the specified QPS limits
     * `QPSAction()`: drop these packets if the QPS limits are exceeded
     * `RCodeAction()`: reply immediatly by turning the query into a response with the specified rcode
+    * `SkipCacheAction()`: don't lookup the cache for this query, don't store the answer
     * `SpoofAction()`: forge a response with the specified IPv4 (for an A query) or IPv6 (for an AAAA).
 If you specify two addresses, the first one should be an IPv4 and will be used for A, the second an IPv6 for an AAAA
     * `SpoofCNAMEAction()`: forge a response with the specified CNAME value
     * `TCAction()`: create answer to query with TC and RD bits set, to move to TCP/IP